-Introduction
+1. Introduction

-Research has consistently found that a lack of wealth is among the most important factors limiting households from becoming homeowners (Barakova et al., 2003; Linneman and Wachter, 1989; Listokin et al., 2002; Quercia, McCarthy, and Wachter, 2003).
+Research has consistently found that a lack of wealth is among the most important factors limiting households from becoming homeowners (Linneman and Wachter (1989), Listokin et al. (2002), Quercia, McCarthy and Wachter (2002), and Barakova et al. (2003)).
 Wealth is needed both to meet mortgage requirements for a downpayment and to pay for closing costs.
-These referenced studies have found that a lack of wealth is more important in limiting homeownership than either having low income relative to area house prices or poor credit.
-In recognition of the importance of the wealth constraint in limiting homeownership, the American Dream Downpayment Act was enacted in 2003 to provide downpayment assistance of up to \$10,000 through the HOME Investments Partnerships Program to up to 40,000 households a year.
+The above referenced studies have found that a lack of wealth is more important in limiting homeownership than either having low income relative to area house prices or poor credit.
+In recognition of the importance of the wealth constraint in limiting homeownership, the American Dream Downpayment Act was enacted in 2003 to provide downpayment assistance of up to \$10,000 through the HOME Investment Partnerships Program to eligible low-income households.

-The purpose of this study is to investigate the potential for downpayment assistance efforts, such as that provided through the American Dream Downpayment Act, to increase homeownership, both overall and among the low-income and minority households that are of special concern to policymakers.
-This study will add to existing research in several ways.
+The purpose of this study is to investigate the potential for downpayment assistance efforts, like that provided through the American Dream Downpayment Act to increase homeownership, both overall and among the low-income and minority households that are of special concern to policy makers.
+There are several ways in which this study will add to existing research.

-First, much has changed in the mortgage market since the early 1990s, when policymakers at all levels of government began focusing on the goal of increasing homeownership among low-income and minority households.
-Both in response to pressure from the federal government and out of recognition of the market potential of low-income households, mortgage lenders began offering products that loosened traditional underwriting guidelines to expand the pool of households that could qualify for a mortgage.
-In particular, significant growth has occurred in the number of mortgage products available that require downpayment levels of 5 percent or less of the mortgage balance.
-Many of the studies cited previously relied on data from 1995 or earlier and so may not reflect changes in the importance of the wealth constraint due to changes in the mortgage market.
-This study makes use of panel data covering a period from 1997 through 2000, a period when many of these low-downpayment products were becoming more widely available.
+First, much has changed in the mortgage market since the early 1990s when policy makers at all levels of government began focusing on the goal of increasing homeownership among low-income and minority households.
+Both in response to pressure from the federal government and out of recognition of the market potential of low-income households, mortgage lenders began offering products that loosened traditional underwriting guidelines to expand the pool of households who could qualify for a mortgage.
+In particular, there has been significant growth in the number of mortgage products available that require downpayment levels of 5 percent or less of the mortgage balance.
+Many of the studies cited above relied on data from 1995 or earlier and so may not reflect changes in the importance of the wealth constraint due to changes in the mortgage market.
+This study makes use of panel data covering a period from 1997 through 2000, a period when many of these low downpayment products were becoming more widely available.

-Second, most existing research has analyzed the tenure choice of a cross-section of households at a point in time and associated the level of wealth at that point in time with the probability of being a homeowner.
-Several studies, however, have found that household wealth can change rapidly in anticipation of a move to homeownership, either due to increased savings or from gifts (Engelhardt and Mayer, 1998; Haurin, Hendershott, and Wachter, 1996).
+Second, most existing research has analyzed the tenure choice of a cross section of households at a point in time and associated the level of wealth at that point in time with the probability of being an owner.
+However, several studies have found that household wealth can change rapidly in anticipation of a move to homeownership, either due to increased savings or from gifts (Engelhardt and Mayer (1995), Haurin et al. (1996)).
 In addition, examination of panel study data has previously found that some households are able to purchase homes that would have appeared to be out of reach financially (Listokin et al., 2002).
-Studies that examine a cross-section of households may not adequately capture this dynamic nature of household wealth and movements to homeownership in general.
+Studies that examine a cross section of households may not adequately capture this dynamic nature of household wealth and movements to homeownership generally.
 By using a panel of renter households over time, this study is able to track changes in wealth and relate these changes to the likelihood of becoming a homeowner.

 Finally, existing studies have examined the potential impact of changes in downpayment requirements on the propensity to own.
-In contrast, the approach used in this study is intended to model the effects of a downpayment assistance program by simulating the impact of cash grants on a household's propensity to own.
+In contrast, the approach used in this study is intended to model the effects of a downpayment assistance program by simulating the impact of cash grants to households on their propensity to own.
 This approach will shed more light on the potential for downpayment assistance of different amounts to stimulate homeownership.